aros-development-team/AROS/README.md

 docker build --rm -t "amigadev/arosv1-cross-toolchain:x86_64" -f Dockerfile.x86_64 .

-Compiling AROS requires some extenal packages.
+Compiling AROS requires some external packages.
 If you already have them in `./bin/Sources/` you can use them and save some time on compilation (and allow an offline image build):

 docker build --rm -t "amigadev/arosv1-cross-toolchain:x86_64" --build-arg HAVE_LOCAL_PACKAGES=1 -f Dockerfile.x86_64 .